pxslip/db-studio/directus/readme.md

 ## Migrating from directus@9.0.0^ to @wbce-d9@9.0.0^

-You need to change your dependencies :
+You need to change your dependencies:

 1. In package.json